Files / India

 Key Chapter Title List

-- Global Demand and Strategic Position of Critical Mineral Extraction in Southeast Asia
+5. Global Demand and Strategic Position of Critical Mineral Mining in Southeast Asia

-- Criminal Risk Exposure in Southeast Asia's Mining Industry
+6. Exposure to Criminal Risks in the Southeast Asian Mining Industry

 Document Introduction

-The report constructs an analytical framework of "Background-Obstacles-Solutions."
-First, it outlines the global demand trends for critical minerals and the characteristics of Southeast Asia's resource endowment.
-It details the resource distribution and industrial policies of major producing countries such as Indonesia, the Philippines, and Myanmar, including the impact of measures like export bans and capacity expansion on the regional supply chain.
-Second, it provides an in-depth analysis of the criminal exposure in the region's mining industry, including geopolitical complexity, structural flaws in the supply chain, the primary operational models of criminal groups, and the characteristics of illegal activities across the entire chain from extraction to trade.
+The report constructs an analytical framework of background-obstacles-solutions.
+It first outlines the global demand trends for critical minerals and the characteristics of Southeast Asia's resource endowment.
+It details the resource distribution and industrial policies of major producing countries like Indonesia, the Philippines, and Myanmar, including the impact of measures such as export bans and capacity expansion on the regional supply chain.
+Secondly, it delves into the criminal exposure of the region's mining industry, covering geographical and political complexities, structural flaws in the supply chain, the primary operational models of criminal groups, and the characteristics of illegal activities across the entire chain from extraction to trade.

-The research employed multiple methods, including desk research, expert interviews, expert panel reviews, and regional validation workshops.
+The research employed diverse methods including desktop research, expert interviews, expert panel reviews, and regional validation workshops.
 The data foundation includes in-depth interviews with 13 stakeholders from law enforcement agencies, civil society, academia, and others, as well as outcomes from a regional expert-level workshop held in Cambodia in December 2024.
 The report specifically points out that the core drivers of critical minerals crime in Southeast Asia include corruption infiltration, political instability, and insufficient protection of indigenous rights.
-Meanwhile, the lack of traceability mechanisms, imperfect legislative and enforcement frameworks, and disorganization in the middle links of the supply chain constitute the main obstacles to effectively combating crime.
+Meanwhile, the lack of traceability mechanisms, imperfect legislative and law enforcement frameworks, and chaotic intermediate links in the supply chain constitute the main obstacles to effectively combating crime.